 - Nonsense mutation: Change of a nucleotide causes the replacement of a codon specifying an amino acid by a stop codon.
 This results in the production of a truncated protein.

 - Silent mutations: These are type o change that does not alter the sequence of a protein because of the redundancy of the genetic code (the new triplet codes for the same amino acid as the original triplet), or because it affects an area not coding DNA or an intron.
 But this change can still have serious consequences on the phenotype.
 Indeed, the change of a single nucleotide can change the splice donor site, without changing the amino acid sequence.
 This may, therefore, result in a deletion of an entire exon of the peptide sequence, the exon is not recognized because the splice site has been mutated.
 A synonymous mutation means a silent mutation that affects exon, without changing the protein sequence.

 Insertions and deletions

 These are the type of mutations and are the two types called frame-shift.
-Addition or deletion of nucleotides is not a multiple of 3 will cause a change of reading frame of the genetic code.
+The addition or deletion of nucleotides is not a multiple of 3 will cause a change of reading frame of the genetic code.
 Upon translation, this will generate most often a truncated protein by the occurrence of a premature stop codon.